Colorado Technical University-Colorado Springs vs South University-Columbia

 The Financial Comparison

-Colorado Technical University-Colorado Springs and South University-Columbia are closely matched on financial return.
-Colorado Technical University-Colorado Springs scores 9/100 while South University-Columbia scores 8/100 - a gap small enough that individual circumstances (major choice, financial aid package, in-state vs out-of-state status) will likely matter more than the overall score difference.
+Good news if you're stuck between them: Colorado Technical University-Colorado Springs and South University-Columbia come out about even on financial return.
+Colorado Technical University-Colorado Springs scores 9/100 and South University-Columbia scores 8/100 - close enough that your own situation (your major, the aid package each one offers you, in-state vs out-of-state) will matter more than the score gap.

-Ten years after enrollment, Colorado Technical University-Colorado Springs graduates earn a median of $37,180 compared to $34,421 at South University-Columbia.
-The payback period is 94.9 years at Colorado Technical University-Colorado Springs versus 999 years at South University-Columbia.
+Then look at what that buys.
+Ten years after enrollment, Colorado Technical University-Colorado Springs graduates earn a median $37,180 against $34,421 at South University-Columbia.
+The cost earns itself back in 94.9 years at Colorado Technical University-Colorado Springs and 999 years at South University-Columbia.

-Graduates leave South University-Columbia with a median $26,123 in debt versus $29,832 at Colorado Technical University-Colorado Springs.
-The debt-to-earnings ratios are 0.88 and 0.80 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave South University-Columbia owing a median $26,123 versus $29,832 at Colorado Technical University-Colorado Springs.
+Their debt-to-earnings ratios are 0.88 and 0.80 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers